BensonRen/AEM_DIM_Bench/README.md

 The detailed conda environment is packaged in [.yml file](./demo/environment.yml).

 ### Flow chart process
 Individual steps are illustrated below.
 This is laying the roadmap of how you can recreate the result in our paper.
-The blue fineprint above each step is the functions you should run and please check the detailed illustration below before you run it.
 ![Flow_chart](./demo/flow_chart.png)

 ### Folder names